ZenMagick/ZenMagick/zenmagick/plugins/request/zm_captcha/Readme.txt

 captcha modifications
 =====================
-There are a few modifications that I needed to make to the original captcha class in order ot get it to work the way I wanted.
+There are a few modifications that I needed to make to the original captcha class in order it get it to work the way I wanted.
 So, if you need to upgrade the captcha class you'll need to reapply those changes.

 1) Renamed class to pcaptcha in order to avoid name collisions